Published on September 15, 2023

 Medicine A990 BSc (Hons) – Canada Route

-The A990 is a six-year medicine degree course for Canadians only (or those who have Canadian residency rights) and who are considered ‘overseas’ for fee purposes.
+The A990 is a six-year medicine degree course for Canadians only (or those who have Canadian residency rights) considered ‘overseas’ for fee purposes.
 The program is designed for applicants who wish to return to Canada for postgraduate training.
-The first three years will be spent at St Andrews where successful students will graduate with a BSc Honours degree in Medicine and progress to the University of Edinburgh to complete their medical training.
+The first three years are at St Andrews where successful students graduate with a BSc Honours degree in Medicine and progress to the University of Edinburgh to complete their medical training.

 ScotGEM A101 (graduate entry) MBChB